AMillsy/Javascript-Password-Generator-week-3/README.md

 # Javascript-Password-Generator-week-3

-**Making a password generator based on criteria's that the user selects**
+**Making a password generator based on criteria that the user selects**

 # GitPages